ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 As preparation work we implemented the `dini` plugin which transparently converts all `dump` files to `ini` files on any write attempts.
+Furthermore, we fixed most of the INI bugs which blocked INI to be the default storage.

+Due to this progress we will likely switch to INI as default starting from the next release.
+If you want to, you can switch now by compiling Elektra with:<br>
+`-DKDB_DEFAULT_STORAGE=dini`

+Or simply switch for your installation with:<br>
+`sudo kdb change-default-storage dini`

+If you are already using `ini` as default, changing to `dini` will:

+- also add support for binary values
+- add some overhead because `dini` always checks if a file has the `dump` format unless the `dump` plugin is not installed.

 ## Other New Features